krzm/log-modern-wizard-consoleapp/README.md

 # Log.Modern.Wizard.ConsoleApp
-Log app with CommandDotNet.
+Cli Log app with CommandDotNet.
 Uses "wizards", reading prop by prop instead one line commands.
 Stays as fallback.
+It was experiment before i knew CommandDotNet.
+Proper app of log apps, is log-modern-consoleapp.